 Dear SPREP Members and Partners,

-This year’s Pacific Climate Change Roundtable (PCCR) meeting will be hosted in Apia, Samoa from 11 to 13 May, 2015.
+This year’s Pacific Climate Change Roundtable (PCCR) meeting will be hosted in Apia, Samoa from 12 to 14 May, 2015.
 We are pleased to acknowledge the support of our partners of inter-governmental regional organisations and development partners, and the generous financial support of Switzerland.
-A closed preparatory meeting for the UNFCCC negotiations in June will also be held for the Pacific Island Countries from 14 to 15 May, 2015.
+A closed preparatory meeting for the UNFCCC negotiations in June will also be held for the Pacific Island Countries on 15 May, 2015.